linux-xd/linux-xd/README.md

 # 💫About Me :
 🔭 I’m currently working on Flutter.
-🌱 I’m currently learning more about Java.
+🌱 I’m currently learning more about Rust.
 💬 Ask me about Flutter or any tech-related stuff.
 📫 How to reach me: Twitter - @linux031
 😄 Pronouns: He/His